ONSdigital/sml-supporting-info/method-info/totals-and-components/totals-and-components.md

 able to call the method on a set of data.
 The tcc markers returned determine if and what the method has corrected.

-* "S" is when the method stops
+* "S" is when the method stops early or the method is not completed
 * "N" is for no correction
 * "M" is for manual editing this is where the record needs to be reviewed by a user
 * "C" is for component correction where the final components are corrected